DirectRTX/Simple-Ad-Network/README.md

 Daily Revenue - The total amount of revenue earned by your network today (today - not the past 24 hours).
 Daily CPM Rate - The network's overall CPM rate for today (today - not the past 24 hours).

-Total Traffic -
+Total Traffic - The total amount of visitors that have been purchased in the lifetime of your network.
-Total Profit -
+Total Profit - The total amount of profit you have earned in the lifetime of your network.
-Total Revenue -
+Total Revenue - The total amount of revenue earned in the lifetime of your network.
-Total CPM Rate -
+Total CPM Rate - The network's overall CPM rate in the lifetime of your network.

 <b>Member's List Section</b>